-We examine the pattern of vocabulary growth (i.e., the rate of word learning) in our model to see whether we observe a sudden or a gradual increase in the learning rate.
-Whatever pattern we observe in the behaviour of our model emerges in the absence of any particular developmental change or shift in the underlying learning mechanism, since our model incorporates a single mechanism of vocabulary acquisition at all stages of learning.
-Such an analysis would help us better understand possible causes of a (sudden or gradual) increase in the rate of learning words in the course of lexical acquisition, and the extent to which the changes in the vocabulary growth correlate with the input.
+In this more detailed analysis, we examine the pattern of vocabulary growth (i.e., the rate of word learning) to see whether we observe a sudden or a gradual increase in the learning rate.
+Whatever pattern we observe in the behavior of our model emerges in the absence of any particular developmental change or shift in the underlying learning mechanism, since our model incorporates a single mechanism of vocabulary acquisition at all stages of learning.
+Such an analysis can help us better understand possible causes of a (sudden or gradual) increase in the rate of learning words in the course of lexical acquisition, and the extent to which the changes in the vocabulary growth correlate with the input.
 To examine the pattern of vocabulary growth in individual children, here we train our model separately on data from each of the 12 children in our corpus (instead of the usual training on a subset of the corpus containing 20,000 input pairs).

 Fig. 10 depicts the change in the proportion of learned words as a function of the number of word types received at each point in time.
 The figure plots the vocabulary growth curve for each child as the model processes the corresponding training pairs for that child.
-The number of training pairs for the different children varies from around 10,000 to just above 18,000, and the total number of word types in the input ranges from 1387 to 2556.
-The general pattern of growth is similar for all children: growth rate is higher at the early stages, but gradually decreases as more input is processed.
+The number of training pairs for the different children varies from around 10,000 to just above 18,000, and the total number of word types in the input ranges from 1,387 to 2,556.
+The general pattern of growth is similar for all children: Growth rate is higher at the early stages but gradually decreases as more input is processed.
 The observed pattern can be attributed to the property of our model that uses its own learned knowledge of word meanings to facilitate the learning of new words.
 Learning is slow at the beginning because the model has no knowledge of word meanings.
 As the model learns some words, it can bootstrap on this knowledge to acquire new words.
 This observation is in line with those studies suggesting that the more words the word learner (a child or a computational model) acquires, the easier it gets for it to learn the meaning of novel words (Huttenlocher et al., 1991; Yu, 2008).
-We test our model on realistic data in which new words are received continually; nonetheless, the learning gradually becomes slower, perhaps mainly due to a corresponding decrease in the rate of hearing new words.
+However, the learning rate eventually slows over time; this is expected because, with realistic data such as what we use, there will be a decrease over time in the rate of hearing words that are new to the model.